-(3) Briefs
+(3) Briefs.

-- (A) Each motion for summary judgment must be accompanied by a memorandum brief. - (B) The respondent shall file its response and memorandum brief within 21 days of service of the motion for summary judgment and supporting memorandum.
+- (A) Each motion for summary judgment must be accompanied by a memorandum brief. - (B) The respondent shall file its response and memorandum brief within 21 days of service of the motion for summary judgment and supporting memorandum. - (C) The movant may file a reply within 14 days after the response is served.